javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 - [Flow](http://flow.org/) also adds data typing, but in a different way.
 Developed by Facebook.
 - [Dart](https://www.dartlang.org/) is a standalone language that has its own engine that runs in non-browser environments (like mobile apps), but also can be transpiled to JavaScript.
 Developed by Google.
 - [Brython](https://brython.info/) is a Python transpiler to JavaScript that enables the writing of applications in pure Python without JavaScript.
+- [Kotlin](https://kotlinlang.org/docs/js-overview.html) is a modern, concise and safe programming language that can target the browser or Node.

 There are more.
 Of course, even if we use one of transpiled languages, we should also know JavaScript to really understand what we're doing.